flipdishbytes/integration-examples/wpf/README.md

 * System.Reactive -- used for polling of new orders in an event driven way

 ### <a name='Windowsreferences'></a>Windows references
-* *Microsoft.mshtml* required for parsing the request for OAuth with IHtmlDocument3.aspx which provides additional properties and methods of ducment objects.
+* *Microsoft.mshtml* required for parsing the request for OAuth with IHtmlDocument3.aspx which provides additional properties and methods of document objects.
 * *System.Configuration* required for reading the App.config file
 ### <a name='NugetPackages'></a>Nuget Packages
 ```